[via Jeff] This is probably the most important speech since Rupert Murdoch’s address to the American Society of Newspaper Editors in April last year.

 Recognise that if you act now, you might just make it to Web 3.0.

-3 thoughts on “Tom Glocer gets it”
+3 responses to “Tom Glocer gets it”

 But in the same way if we want to best understand the plague years in London we read Defoe, future generations will turn to our bloggers to decipher current events.